The oneOf

 , providing flexibility across SDK methods based on the required schema type.

-This approach is particularly useful when dealing with endpoints that require splitting oneOf
+This approach is particularly useful when dealing with endpoints that require you to split oneOf

 schema types into separate SDK methods.